aj03794/learning-casssandra/README.md

 ```

 - `replication_factor` indicates how many nodes the data in this keyspace will be written to
+- If `replication_factor = 3` that means each node will be responsible for 3 token ranges and each piece of data you write will live on 3 separate nodes
+  - Reminder that the `token` is created by taking a hash of the `primary key` of the row

 ```
 cqlsh:my_keyspace> CREATE TABLE user (first_name text, last_name text, title text, PRIMARY KEY (last_name, first_name));